 Rob has a background in sociophonetics and dialect acquisition.
 He is particularly interested in the ways in which identity is constructed through language, especially at the level of sound (accent).
-Having spent some time last year in learning centres within Manchester’s Secondary Pupil Referral Unit as part of a pilot study, Rob is keen to explore the ways in which certain linguistic features and practices are used by young people to position themselves in relation to their context, particularly when these features relate to what might be seen as some kind of Multicultural Urban British English variety.
+Rob is keen to explore the ways in which certain linguistic features and practices are used by young people to position themselves in relation to their context, particularly when these features relate to what might be seen as some kind of Multicultural Urban British English variety.
 This brings in issues of ethnicity, authenticity, and gender.

-Rob is a senior lecturer in Linguistics at MMU, and is heavily involved with the Manchester Centre for Youth Studies.
+Rob is a senior lecturer in Linguistics at MMU, and Head of Youth Language at the Manchester Centre for Youth Studies.